Learn Common Adverb Adjective Collocations in English.

 Useful Adverb Adjective Collocations in English | Image 2

-- It’s deeply competitive and transparent.
+- He is deeply competitive and quite motivated.

 - We are deeply concerned about the future.